Njugen/Tab-Manager/README.md

 Firefox currently does not support this feature.
 Once the browser supports it, I'll make sure to add another launch option to the plugin.

 ### Is Microsoft Edge supported?
 Yes, this plugin is compatible with Microsoft Edge.
-You may install the plugin in the same manner as in Chrome.
+You may install the plugin in the same manner as in Chrome (use the Chrome package and install it in Edge).

 ### Why can I not find this plugin in Chrome Web Store/Firefox AMO?
 For the time being, this plugin is meant for my own personal use and is also part of my portfolio.
 I may publish it to the stores at a later time, although nothing has been decided yet.
 If you're still interested in using this plugin, I suggest you download a browser package from one of the releases.